-&lt;sup>11 A Solutions Study is considered complete on the day the final Solutions Study report is posted to the PAC website.
+A Solutions Study is considered complete on the day the final Solutions Study report is posted to the PAC website.

-&lt;sup>12 A Needs Assessment is considered complete on the day the final Needs Assessment report is posted to the PAC website.
+A Needs Assessment is considered complete on the day the final Needs Assessment report is posted to the PAC website.